 Appkit now supports role-based authorization with multiple roles.
-Previously, it was possible to define only a single, global role-based authorisation filter.
+Previously, it was possible to define only a single, global role-based authorization filter.

 Create multiple configuration files for role-based access in the

 security/access folder.
-Each file defines a single authorisation filter.
+Each file defines a single authorization filter.
 When Appkit considers whether a specific user can access a specific resource, Appkit evaluates all of the filters.

 You must give users access to resources explicitly by referencing one or more of their roles.
-A user who has none of the roles mentioned in the authorisation-filter files cannot access any resources.
+A user who has none of the roles mentioned in the authorization-filter files cannot access any resources.